mindspore-ai/docs/tutorials/training/source_en/use/load_dataset_image.md

     ![mnist_5](./images/mnist_5.png)

-In addition, users can pass in a sampler to specify the sampling process during dataset loading.
+In addition, users can pass in a `sampler` parameter to specify the sampling process during dataset loading.
+For the data samplers supported by MindSpore and their detailed usage methods, please refer to the programming guide [sampler](https://www.mindspore.cn/doc/programming_guide/en/master/sampler.html).

 ## Processing Data

+For the data processing operators currently supported by MindSpore and their detailed usage methods, please refer to the [Processing Data](https://www.mindspore.cn/doc/programming_guide/en/master/pipeline.html) in the programming guide.

 The following tutorial demonstrates how to construct a pipeline and perform operations such as `shuffle`, `batch` and `repeat` on the MNIST dataset.